lmcrean/Crocodile-Kingdom/README.md

 </detail>

 The Developer then researched these areas of the Javascript:
+- var, let and const variables.
+In Javascript, variables are used to store data values.
+Variables are declared with the ```var``` keyword.
+The ```=``` sign is used to assign values to variables.
+In this project.
+- $ symbol.
+In Javascript, the $ symbol is used to select an element from the DOM.
+In this project, the $ symbol was used to select the elements from the DOM, and to manipulate the elements.

 The Developer then tested a mockup project via Code institute, using event listeners, functions, loops, arrays, objects, and DOM manipulation.
 The mockup project was a quiz, which was a good starting point for the project.